j-resilient/rails_lite/README.md

 ## lib/controller_base.rb
 ControllerBase is our version of ActionController::Base, the class that all
 Rails Controllers inherit from.
+- Renders templates.
+- Redirects to another page.
+- Returns the actual response to the Rack server.
+- Initializes both the flash and session objects.
 - It provides CSRF by generating a random number and storing it in the cookie and then comparing the authentication token in the cookie with the one the user uploads.
 ## lib/session.rb
 The Session class handles the session cookie.
 It deserializes or creates it,